Channel 4 soap Hollyoaks to air fewer episodes each week

 Hollyoaks will have fewer episodes each week, Channel 4 has announced.

-The soap, airing on streaming, E4 and YouTube, will move from five weekly instalments to three from September of this year.
+The soap, airing on streaming, E4 and YouTube, will move from five weekly instalments to three from September.

 Most regular soap viewers watch an average of three episodes per week, according to its research.

-Chief content officer at Channel 4 Ian Katz, said: “Hollyoaks is on sparkling creative form at the moment and these changes will ensure it remains compulsive viewing for a new generation of fans as viewing habits change.
+Ian Katz, chief content officer at Channel 4, said: “Hollyoaks is on sparkling creative form at the moment and these changes will ensure it remains compulsive viewing for a new generation of fans as viewing habits change.

 “The show has always been at the forefront of innovation in all of its forms, including increasing and decreasing episode numbers in response to viewing habits.
 These changes are a decisive step forward, designed to reflect how audiences are watching.